 Once your claim is made, reasonable proof of benefits must be sent to the proper insurance company within one year of the date the expense was incurred.
 Again, if this is not done, you will be unable to receive these benefits.
 This can be a very confusing area of Michigan No-Fault law.
 The legal professionals at the Mike Morse Law Firm can answer your questions anytime, on the phone – by calling 855-MIKE-WINS – or via email.

 The law specifically excludes motorcycles from no-fault insurance coverage unless the motorcycle is involved in an accident with a vehicle, or other special situations.
 There are too many examples to give here, but a free legal consultation will be provided to you.
-Call us today at 855-MIKE-WINS or email for free answers to all of your questions.
+Call us today at 855-MIKE-WINS or email us for free answers to all of your questions.

 Priority Of Insurance Policies After a Michigan Car Accident